You Got a 3D Printer, Now What?

 Calibrating Your VREF

 Now that we have our VREF setting.
-We need to grab out Multi-Meter and our Screw Driver.
+We need to grab our Multi-Meter and our Screw Driver.
 Set your Multi-Meter to DC.
 If your Multi-Meter does not support auto ranging, then you will set it to .10.
 Ground the Multimeter to your power supply and CAREFULLY using the hot lead, measure the DC voltage off your VREF pot.
 Make sure your probe does not touch anything else while testing the DC voltage, or you may short out the Stepper Driver, the board, or may even cause injury.

 Disclaimer: This is to be done at your own risk.
 Inov3D do not assume any responsibility for any or all damages that may occur to yourself and/or your property.

 First, disconnect your stepper motors.
 You can do this from the board or from the motors themselves.
 Then, we need to measure what the current VREF is for our stepper drivers, as this will vary.
-Mine was set at 0.543VDC, this is way too low.
+Mine was set at 0.543VDC.
+This is way too low.
 Next, VERY CAREFULLY make a very small turn (taking note not to touch anything else, except the Stepper Driver POT) and remeasure.

 Your pot will turn clockwise or counterclockwise to raise and lower your VREF.
-I turned mine clockwise and the measured VREF was 0.82VDC.
+I turned mine clockwise, and the measured VREF was 0.82VDC.
 I will need to turn the pot slightly counterclockwise to lower the VREF.
 You may need to do this a couple of times to get to your ideal VREF set point.
 Once you have set your VREF, you are now set to calibrate your steppers/mm.

 Calibrating Your X, Y, and Z Steppers